Zeeshanahmad4/AI-Responder/README.md

-# 🌐 **AI-Responder SAAS**
+# 🌐 **AI-Responder**

-An innovative SAAS web application developed on the Bubble platform that integrates with OpenAI to auto-respond to comments based on user-specified products or brands.
+Web application developed on the Bubble platform that integrates with OpenAI to auto-respond to comments based on user-specified products or brands.

 ## 1\.
 Project Overview 📋

-**AI-Responder SAAS** is designed to harness the power of AI to generate automated responses for user comments.
+**AI-Responder ** is designed to harness the power of AI to generate automated responses for user comments.
 Seamlessly built on Bubble and tightly integrated with OpenAI, it offers subscription-based services with an intuitive admin dashboard.

 ## 2\.
 Features 🚀